NDaria-Cyber/Token-Hijack-leading-to-Account-Compromise/README.md

 ## Summary

-This report documents how a Windows machine got infected with malware after user executed a suspicious .exe file, later leading to account compromise due to token hijacking.
+This report documents how a Windows machine got infected with malware (Raccon infostealer) after user executed a malicious .exe file from a compromised legitimate looking website since the user didn't verify file source.

 ## Observations

-- Multiple phising messages were being sent by user, but with no user execution.
+- Multiple phishing messages were being sent by user, but with no user execution.
 - A few suspicious logins from unreachable geolocations for the user

 ## Analysis

-- After a full system scan, security tools have discovered multiple 'Infostealers' trojans
+- After a full system scan, security tools have discovered multiple 'Infostealers' trojans, such as Raccon infostealer
-- Account email had been changed before compromising for digital platform ( 1:47 PM EET, UTC+2)
+- Account email had been changed before compromise on a digital platform ( 1:47 PM EET, UTC+2).
+MITRE : T1003 (OS Credential Dumping), T1555 (Credentials from Web Browser).The malware stole session tokens from browser memory.
-- Account privileges settings had been changed (MITRE T1098, Login Verification OFF), suggesting account compromise and manipulation (2:14 PM EET, UTC+2)
+- Account privileges settings had been changed ( Two-Factor Authentication disabled), suggesting account compromise and manipulation (2:14 PM EET, UTC+2).
+MITRE : T1098.002 (Account Manipulation - Modify User Account), T1556 (Modify Authentication Process).
+This allows the attacker to maintain access without triggering 2FA alerts.
-- Soon after, on a social media application 1, user's account had been compromised and used to send phishing messages (2:15 PM EET,UTC+2)
+- Soon after on Discord, user's account had been compromised and used to send phishing messages (2:15 PM EET,UTC+2).
+MITRE : T1550.001 (Use Alternate Authentication Material - Pass the Cookie/Token)
-- Social media application 2 sent an alert of an unauthorized, suspicious Windows login ( 11:00 PM EET, UTC+2)
+- Instagram sent an alert of an unauthorized, suspicious Windows login ( 11:00 PM EET, UTC+2).
+MITRE : T1078 (Valid Accounts).
-- Unauthorized access was used to send phising messages by user on social media application 2 ( 11 :15 PM EET, UTC+2)
+- Unauthorized access was used to send phishing messages by user on Instagram ( 11 :15 PM EET, UTC+2).MITRE: T1550.001 (Use Alternate Authentication Material - Pass the Cookie/Token)
-- Later, unusual sign-ins alerts had been provided from Microsoft services ( 11:30 PM EET, UTC+2).These were impossible to reach geolocations for user at the time.
+- Later, unusual sign-ins alerts had been provided by Microsoft 365 ( 11:30 PM EET, UTC+2) from impossible geolocations.MITRE: T1078.001 (Valid Accounts) + T1550.001 (Use Alternate Authentication Material).

 ## Advanced Behaviour Observed